Recovery

 Storage Tips

-• The 21-day reconstituted window is governed by TB-500's stability.
-Do not exceed this even though BPC-157 alone may last longer.
+• The 21-day window is set by TB-500's stability.
+Don't push past it just because BPC-157 on its own would last longer.

 Side Effects & Considerations